-Crime XXXXIII - Constructive Manslaughter II – The unlawful act I
+Crime 43 - Constructive Manslaughter 2 – The unlawful act 1

 We will now examine the nature of the unlawful act and we will also try to determine or establish if the severity of the offence or the extent of the unlawfulness is to be taken into consideration when deciding whether the offence can be classified as constructive manslaughter.